ansible/ansible/docs/docsite/rst/community/communication.rst

 Matrix chat supports:

 * persistence (when you log on, you see all messages since you last logged off)
-* edits (so you can fix your typos - **NOTE** that every edit on Matrix causes the message to be sent again to IRC, so please avoid editing multiple times!)
+* edits (Lets you fix typos and so on. **NOTE** Each edit you make on Matrix re-sends the message to IRC.
+Please try to avoid multiple edits!)
 * replies to individual users
 * reactions/emojis
 * bridging to IRC